On Weighted Orthogonal Learners for Heterogeneous Treatment Effects: Orthogonal statistical learning for heterogeneous treatment effects

 Here, similarly as in (\ref{eqn3}), $\Lambda \left\lbrace g \left( \cdot \right) \right\rbrace$ is a penalization term that usually will be present when employing a machine learning algorithm to avoid that the resulting CATE estimate is an overly "complex" function. \\

-Sample-splitting may lead to loss of efficiency as now we are using only one part of the data (part A) to estimate nuisance parameters and part of the data (part B) to estimate the parameter of interest, i.e. CATE.
-For the purpose of making the most efficient use of the available data one may apply the idea of cross-fitting \citep{Chernozhukov2018a, Kennedy2020a}.
+Sample-splitting may lead to a loss of efficiency as now we are using only one part of the data (part A) to estimate nuisance parameters and part of the data (part B) to estimate the parameter of interest, i.e. CATE.
+For the purpose of making the most efficient use of the available data one may apply the idea of cross-fitting \citep{Chernozhukov2018a, Kennedy2023}.
 This means that one performs the procedure described above $K$ times, permuting the roles of the folds, i.e. each time different fold will be treated as "part B" of the data.
+The final estimator is then obtained as the average of the estimators obtained from different folds.

+\begin{remark} Sample-splitting is a crucial step in our procedure of estimating CATE and has been previously commonly used in the CATE estimation literature \citep{Kennedy2023, Nie2021, Foster2023}.
+Through sample-splitting we obtain the nuisance parameter estimates from a sample that is independent from the sample used for the plug-in empirical risk minimization (\ref{eqn26}), and therefore we can treat the nuisance parameters in the empirical risk minimization problem as fixed.
+This allows us to invoke the performance guarantees for the machine learning algorithms used for the empirical risk minimization (\ref{eqn26}), since it requires the data to be independent and identically distributed (i.i.d.).
+Fitting the nuisance parameters on the same sample as used for minimizing (\ref{eqn26}) would result in minimization over a correlated sample (through the plug-in estimates of the nuisance parameters) and hence would lead to violation of the i.i.d. assumption. \end{remark}